-Long term holders of assets are generally thought to exclusively invest in stabilized properties.
-This is a bit of a fallacy.
+Long-term holders of assets are generally thought to exclusively invest in stabilized properties, but this is a bit of a fallacy.
 Thoughtful multifamily investors recognize the inherent cost basis hedge and alpha creation opportunity present in the acquisition – rehab – stabilize – hold business plan.
 The goal of every real estate investor pursuing a buy-and-hold strategy is to own properties generating strong cash flows.
-The question that must be answered for each potential project is whether the risk adjusted return profile lends itself to the purchase of an already stabilized property or create your own.
+The question that must be answered for each potential project is whether the risk-adjusted return profile lends itself to the purchase of an already stabilized property or to a create-your-own strategy.

 3) Loan Structural Features

 Value-add loans have many more moving parts than a typical stabilized property bank loan or GSE loan.
 A successful financing transaction requires both borrower and lender to quickly understand primary points of sensitivity of the other party.
-For example, banks are recourse lenders.
-Full stop.
-A borrower requiring a non-recourse loan needs to understand this on the front end, not 3 days from closing.
-Value-add sponsors have varying sensitivity to recourse, interest rate, leverage and other factors.
-Below is a brief list of subject property and/or loan features that frequently cause failure in the financing process:
+For example, banks are recourse lenders, full stop.
+A borrower requiring a non-recourse loan needs to understand this on the front end, not three days from closing.
+Value-add sponsors, on the other hand, have varying sensitivity to recourse, interest rate, leverage and other factors.
+Below is a brief list of subject property and/or loan features that frequently cause failure or agency fallout in the financing process:

 - Recourse vs Non-recourse